nafg/reactive/reactive-web-demo/src/main/resources/site/core/Signal.md

-Similarly, you can pass `flatMap` a function that returns `EventStream`s, and `flatMap` will return an `EventStream` that "strings together" the event streams that correspond to the signal's values.
+Similarly, you can pass `flatMap` a function that returns `EventStream`s, and `flatMap` will return an `EventStream` that "strings together" the event streams that correspond to the signal’s values.

 For instance, suppose you have an application that swaps the meaning of the mouse buttons while the `Alt` key is depressed.
-You have two `EventStream`s, one firing left mouse button clicks, and one firing right mouse button clicks, and a `Signal` representing the `Alt` key's state.
+You have two `EventStream`s, one firing left mouse button clicks, and one firing right mouse button clicks, and a `Signal` representing the `Alt` key’s state.

 <pre class="brush:scala">
 val selectClicks = altKey flatMap (if(_) leftButtonClicks else rightButtonClicks)